 - Garnish: orange twist

 Add all ingredients into a mixing glass with ice and stir until well-chilled.

 Strain into an Old Fashioned glass over a large ice cube.

-Express an orange peel over the drink, and drop it in.
+Express an orange twist over the drink and drop it into the glass.

-*Cold-brew-coffee-infused Campari liqueur: First fill a Mason jar or similar vessel halfway with coffee grounds, and pour in the Campari.
+*Cold-brew-coffee-infused Campari liqueur: Fill a Mason jar or similar vessel halfway with coffee grounds, and pour in the Campari to fill the jar the rest of the way.
 Steep for as little as 10 minutes or as long as overnight, then strain the coffee out with a standard coffee filter.